Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Do I need a Swiss resident director for the shelf company?

 Under Swiss law, at least one person authorised to represent the company must be resident in Switzerland.
-This can be one of your own directors (if Swiss-resident) or a nominee director provided by Lawsupport.
+This can be one of your own directors (if Swiss-resident) or a nominee director provided by Morgan Hartley Consulting.
 This requirement applies to both AG and GmbH entities.
+The nominee director service costs CHF 5’900 per year.

 What happens to the shelf company’s original directors after I buy it?